-Angel of the Lord, Bible study (Christian), Christ, Epistle to the Colossians, Epistle to the Romans, example of humbleness, First Epistle to the Corinthians, God, God the Father, Holy Spirit, Jesus, spirit of the Lord Jesus, those around you,
+Angel of the Lord, Bible study (Christian), Christ, Epistle to the Colossians, Epistle to the Romans, example of humbleness, First Epistle to the Corinthians, God, God the Father, Holy Spirit, Jesus, rejected by God, spirit of the Lord Jesus, those around you,

 When you acknowledge that you are proud, that’s when the humbling process begins.